What is Humane Education?

 The Heart of Animal Protection

-In this section of our website you'll find facts, stories, animal- and conservation-centered lesson plans, fun learning activities, presentations, videos, and a wealth of resources for your personal interest or to create stimulating multi-disciplinary learning environments.
+In this section of our website you'll find facts, stories, animal- and conservation-centered learning activities, presentations, videos, and a wealth of resources for your personal interest or to create stimulating multi-disciplinary learning environments.

 Through our humane education programs, New England Primate Conservancy is committed to leaving a legacy of hope, and tools to create a better tomorrow for all of the Earth's citizens.
 What we do in our daily lives impacts the future.
 Every small change in the right direction carries hope.

 The goal is responsible stewardship of our planet and her creatures because...education is the heart of animal protection.